 Validate business strategy with Market Powered Data

-This notice describes the rights of individuals who are California residents under the California Consumer Privacy Act (CCPA).
+This notice describes the rights of individuals who are California residents under the California Consumer Privacy Act of 2018 (CCPA).
 While we have set out the categories below as required by the CCPA, you can review our Privacy Notice for examples and other information that describes our data collection and use, as previously disclosed to you which have not changed under this Notice.

 This Notice consists of the following sections: